If you’re not already using this platform for social media marketing, allow us to explain how to use Pinterest for

 While those tools are great for growing your Pinterest account, they’re just that: tools.
 And if you aren’t using your tools correctly you might as well not be using them at all.
 You can make critical changes to your Pinterest strategy in order to grow your account and increase traffic.
 Through these strategies, you’ll be able to get as many repins, followers, and click throughs in a week as you may have been getting in a month.

 What’s even more is that you don’t need to spend hours every day on Pinterest.
-I’ve been able to see massive growth by making small tweaks in my strategy that add up to no more than twenty minutes of work a day.
+You can build massive growth by making small tweaks in your strategy that add up to no more than twenty minutes of work a day.